Renée Crown Honors Program

-Claire: I am a sophomore majoring in Biology, and Environment, Sustainability, and Policy in the College of Arts and Sciences and I’m from .
+Claire: I am a sophomore majoring in Biology, and Environment, Sustainability, and Policy in the College of Arts and Sciences.
 On campus I do research in the greenhouse, and I play for the women’s club volleyball team.
 After I graduate, I plan to get my PhD and become a research scientist.
 My favorite part of being in Honors is all the unique, fun classes I get to take, and the wonderful people I get to take them with.
 A fun fact about me: I have been sky diving!

 Ruqaiyah is a first year student in the School of Architecture.
 She is a member of Women in Design, Peer Advising on campus, and the spring ski program.
 As an architecture student, she plans to complete the five year program and work on urban development in different cities around the world.
-The honors program has greatly helped her branch outside her own major, providing a variety of interesting classes, activities, and programs that 100% enhance your experience at SU.
-Outside of School, she loves to draw, play intramural sports, and go to Syracuse basketball games.
+The honors program has greatly helped her branch outside her own major, providing a variety of interesting classes, activities, and programs that have enhanced her experience at SU.
+Outside of class, she loves to draw, play intramural sports, and go to Syracuse basketball games.

-Sarah: I am a Policy Studies Major with a Data Analytics Minor.
-I work in the Honors office and a member of the Kappa Alpha Theta sorority, Ski Team, NYPIRG (New York Public Interest Research Group) and Oxfam.
+Sarah: I am a Policy Studies major with a Data Analytics minor.
+I work in the Honors office and I am a member of the Kappa Alpha Theta sorority, Ski Team, NYPIRG (New York Public Interest Research Group) and Oxfam.
 My goal is to find a career I love!
 (Maybe solve economic inequality while I’m at it?).
 What I love about Honors are the small class sizes, extra support from teachers/counselors, more opportunities and access to Honors lounge.
 A fun fact about me is that I have a twin sister.
 I also love running and listening to Bob Dylan.